-RCR training provides fundamental as well as discipline specific training on responsible and ethical conduct of research.
-Through RCR training, both current and future researchers gain an understanding of the standards and practices of responsible and ethical research.
+RECR training provides fundamental as well as discipline specific training on responsible and ethical conduct of research.
+Through RECR training, both current and future researchers gain an understanding of the standards and practices of responsible and ethical research.

 MIT participates in the Collaborative Institutional Training Initiative (CITI).
 MIT offers the CITI online course in Responsible Conduct of Research.

-This training is available to anyone in the MIT community with an MIT certificate; it provides a basic RCR course on the following topics:
+This training is available to anyone in the MIT community with an MIT certificate; it provides a basic RECR course on the following topics:

 - Introduction to the Responsible Conduct of Research

 The basic RECR course is customized by broad fields of study, but the key concepts listed above are covered in each version.
 When you begin the training, select a discipline most appropriate to your current or future work: Biomedical Sciences, Social and Behavioral Sciences, Physical Sciences, Humanities, Engineering, or Administration.